sighupio/gatekeeper-policy-manager/README.md

 ## Development

 GPM is written in Python using the Flask framework for the backend and Fromantic-UI for the frontend.
-To develop GPM, you'll create a Python 3 virtual environment, install all the dependencies specified in the provided `requirements.txt` and you are good to go.
+To develop GPM, you'll need to create a Python 3 virtual environment, install all the dependencies specified in the provided `requirements.txt` and you are good to start hacking.

 The following commands should get you up and running: